francisdavey/startup-law/source/intro.md

 A company director's employment contract is known as a "service agreement".
 A company must keep a copy of every written service agreement (and a written memorandum - i.e. summary of - every service agreement that is not in writing).

 ###Employee shareholders
+The idea was to reduce employment rights in return for giving employees shares in the company.
+Employees may be given shares under other schemes (see below).
 Introduced by section 31 of the Growth and Infrastructure Act 2013.
 Various rights are lost:

 - right to request flexible working (other than one made within 14 days of return from parental leave)
 - right not to be unfairly dismissed